Kyoto Travel Guide | Explore a City Rich in History and Tradition - GTN MAGAZINE

 English

-Kyoto is an ancient capital with over 1,200 years of history, where Japanese tradition and culture remain vibrantly alive.
-The city is dotted with temples and shrines registered as UNESCO World Heritage Sites, offering stunning seasonal landscapes, traditional crafts, and refined culinary culture that captivate visitors.
-Once flourishing as Heian-kyo, this land preserves Japan's rich history and traditions, making it an enchanting tourist destination that attracts millions of domestic and international visitors annually.
-In this guide, we introduce the highlights and ways to enjoy this fascinating ancient capital for foreign tourists visiting Kyoto for the first time.
+Kyoto is an ancient capital with over 1,200 years of history, where Japan’s traditions and culture live on.
+The city is home to temples and shrines registered as UNESCO World Heritage Sites, beautiful seasonal scenery, traditional crafts, and refined food culture that continue to captivate visitors.
+Once flourishing as Heian-kyo, Kyoto still strongly preserves Japan’s history and traditions, making it a fascinating travel destination visited by many people from Japan and around the world each year.

 The Charm of Kyoto